jakaalakbar/jakaalakbar/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning PHP, JavaScript, NodeJS
+- 🌱 I’m currently learning PHP, JavaScript
 - 👯 I’m looking to collaborate on any open source projects related to PHP (Laravel preferrable), JavaScript (ReactJS preferrable), NodeJS.
 - 🤔 I’m looking for help with building a website at [Developerjaka](https://developerjaka.com).
 - 💬 Ask me about anything related to PHP (Laravel), JavaScript (ReactJS preferrable).